ayushagarwal27/anchor_amm/Readme.md

 ## Automated Market Maker (AMM)

-A AMM program where users can:
+A AMM program where:
-- User can create liquidity pool
+- liquidity pool is created
-- deposit tokens
+- provider can deposit tokens
--
+- user can swap tokens via the pool
+- provider can withdraw tokens from pool

 ### State